GEMINUS: Dual-aware Global and Scene-Adaptive Mixture-of-Experts for End-to-End Autonomous Driving: INTRODUCTION

 \begin{itemize}

-\item GEMINUS is proposed as a novel Mixture-of-Experts end-to-end autonomous driving framework.
-This framework effectively integrates a Global Expert and a Scene-Adaptive Experts Group via Dual-aware Router, to simultaneously achieve adaptive performance in feature-distinct scenarios and robust performance in feature-ambiguous scenarios. \item This paper introduces a Dual-aware Router for end-to-end autonomous driving, uniquely designed with scenario-awareness to identify differences between diverse scenarios, and uncertainty-awareness to model routing uncertainty. \item To further investigate GEMINUS's intrinsic routing mechanism, we analyze the impact of the uncertainty threshold on driving performance and examined the router accuracy and expert utilization on the validation set.
+\item We present GEMINUS, a novel MoE framework for end-to-end autonomous driving.
+This framework adopts a cooperative architecture that partitions the driving policy between a robust Global Expert and a Scene-Adaptive Experts Group to simultaneously achieve adaptive performance in feature-distinct scenarios and robust performance in feature-ambiguous scenarios. \item We devise a dual-aware Router as the core mechanism of GEMINUS.
+It is engineered with two complementary awareness capabilities: scenario awareness for precise expert dispatching in distinct situations and uncertainty awareness for ensuring robust fallback in ambiguous conditions. \item We conducted in-depth analyses of GEMINUS's intrinsic routing mechanism on the Bench2Drive benchmark, examining the impact of the uncertainty threshold on driving performance, as well as the router's accuracy and expert utilization.

 \end{itemize}